Based in Albury/Wodonga - providing support in person & via telehealth

 • Represented by the Australian Association of Social Workers (AASW), which supports and empowers the profession.

-• Accredited social workers hold AASW-approved qualifications or equivalent recognized international credentials.
+• Accredited social workers hold AASW-approved qualifications or equivalent recognised international credentials.

 • They demonstrate ongoing professional development and ethical practice.